 Ms Erin Cody is Office Manager as well as Subscription Manager.
 She's worked in accounting for the last 45 years and started with Operative Dentistry in 2015.

-Kevin Matis BSc is Editorial Assistant and Director of Continuing Education.
+Kevin Matis MSEd is Editorial Assistant and Director of Continuing Education.
 Kevin has been working for the journal in various capacities since 2001.

 The Editorial Associate for Operative Dentistry.

 We honor the following individuals who have spent untold hours on bringing this journal to life.
 We thank long-time Managing Editor, J Martin Anderson BA, BS, DDS for the text.

 A. Ian Hamilton, BA, BS, MA, PhD, DDS 1974 -1985

 The new journal was to be a quarterly publication rather than semiannual, and, it would publish articles that advanced the practice of the entire field of operative dentistry.
 The scope of the journal included conservation and restoration of teeth, the scientific foundation of operative dental therapy; dental materials; dental education; and the social, political, and economic aspects of dental practice.
 Review papers, book reviews, letters, and classified ads for faculty positions are also published.
 Volume 1, Number 1 was published in the Winter of 1976.
 Dr. Hamilton had selected a blue cover scheme with a white border of polka dots and white lettering.
 The size of the journal was 7 inches by 9.5 inches.
 The cover was varnished.
 The annual subscription rate at this time was $20 per year.
 There were 48 pages per volume, each bound with a saddle stitch.